 Scheduling a consultation

 Inguinal and scrotal disorders are some of the most complex conditions found in infants.
 If left untreated, it can significantly impact your child’s quality of life.
 If your child requires the attention of a pediatric surgeon, look no further than Dr. Jill Orford.
-Dr. Jill is a highly experienced pediatric surgeon based in Perth and her expertise has made her one of the most renowned healthcare providers for children in Australia.
+Dr. Jill is a highly experienced pediatric surgeon based in Newcastle and her expertise has made her one of the most renowned healthcare providers for children in Australia.

 Thanks to her comprehensive background, Dr. Jill has earned the trust of thousands of patients and provides parents with the confidence they need in addressing the health of their infants.
 To learn more about inguinal and scrotal disorders, feel free to contact Dr. Jill Orford today and schedule your consultation as soon as possible.